yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 excerpt: "When I first saw Push, I wondered: Is this suspiciously simple language really powerful enough for any piece of software to be written in it?"
 ---

-When I first saw Push, I wondered: Is this suspiciously simple language really powerful enough for _any_ piece of software to be written in it?
+When I first saw Push, I wondered: Is this suspiciously simple language really powerful enough to express _any_ piece of software?

-If yes, then artificial evolution equipped with Push will eventually create arbitrarily complex software for us.
-If no, then there will always be programs that it will never produce, no matter how long we wait.
-In this case the question is: what are those "unreachable" programs?
+If it is, then artificial evolution "equipped" with Push will eventually create arbitrarily complex software.
+If it isn't, there will always be programs that it will never produce, no matter how long we wait.
+In this case the question becomes: what are those "unreachable" programs?

 If you’re wondering what I'm talking about, you might have missed my previous article.
 You can catch up by reading {% post_link 2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs '"Intro To Genetic Programming: Can Evolution Write Computer Programs?"' %}.
 Alternatively, you can quickly learn about Push [here](https://erp12.github.io/push-redux/pages/intro_to_push/).